 Produced by Aleksandr Khanzhonkov

 One of the most beloved New Year cartoon is Last Year’s Snow Was Falling (Падал прошлогодний снег) by Alexander Tatarsky.
 It’s a stop motion claymation loosely based on Russian folktales and featuring such folklore characters as the Fool, the Pike, the Hut on Chicken Legs, and many others.
 The main character tries to find a proper fir for a New Year celebration in a magic wood.
-The cartoon is full of absurd humor and became a source of multiple quotes.
-Tatarstky filmed several popular films in this technique, including Plasticine Crow.
+The cartoon is full of absurd humor and became a source of multiple jokes and quotes.
+Tatarstky filmed several popular films in this technique, including highly popular Plasticine Crow.
 He went on to establish Pilot, the first independent Russian animation studios.
-In his late years he directed Gem Mountain, a brilliant series of cartoons based on folklore of peoples of Russia.
+In his late years he directed Mountain of Gems, an excellent series of animation films based on folklore of peoples of Russia and executed in a variety of styles.

 The Bug Trainer is a documentary film about Starevich produced in Lithuania.
 Interviews with film critics from Russia, Poland, Norway, and Lithuania are joined by an animated quest of the puppet Bug who falls in love with another puppet, the Lion Queen (uniting Starevich’s early films featuring bugs and his later masterpiece, The Tale of the Fox).
 The film is a mixed bag, and its animation – unlike the one of Starevich – is the weak link.
 There is even an effort to depict Starevich himself to create surreal cinematic environment that does not look too convincing.
 On the other hand, the film features some rare shots of Starevich, fragments of his works, and brief bio.
 Sadly, his work during the 1940s-1950s is barely described.
 The film is serves as an introduction to works of the inventor of stop motion animation and tries to engage viewers describing the world of animated puppets.
 Recommended with reservations.